 The NHS Long Term Plan states that the biggest area where the NHS can save lives over the next 10 years is in reducing the incidence of cardiovascular disease (CVD).
 CVD causes a quarter of all deaths in the UK and is the largest cause of premature mortality in deprived areas.

-To reduce death and disability due to premature CVD we’re focusing on the detection of Familial Hypercholesterolaemia (FH) through the use of an innovative child-parent screening programme, rolling out inclisiran and lipid optimisation.
+To reduce death and disability due to premature CVD we’re focusing on a range of projects.
+Read more about:

 - Tackling Cholesterol Together – a free education programme for primary care